About this listing

 Q: Do you have bikes?

-A: We currently have six bikes which are shared between rooms, we do not take reservations on the bikes although it is rare for all of them to be in use at once.
+A: We currently have eight bikes which are shared between rooms, we do not take reservations on the bikes although it is rare for all of them to be in use at once.
 U-Locks are provided with the bikes, we also have limited helmets and lights available for guest use.

 Q: Can we get fresh sheets and Towels during our stay?